radams15/CircuitTesterDocs/Evaluation/docs/feedback.md

 - **Do you see yourself using this program to learn about circuits for school**

-Maybe, although it is very simplistic for what I need.
+Maybe, although it is very simplistic for what I need